felipefiali/PySelenium/README.md

 ### Getting the CSS path from elements

-Finding the CSS path from elements is failry easy with Google Chrome.
-All you need to do is right-click the element, and hit "Inspect" to bring up the developer tools console:
+Finding the CSS path from elements is fairly easy with Google Chrome.
+All you need to do is right-click the element and hit "Inspect" to bring up the developer tools console:

 [![Inspect](https://github.com/felipefiali/PySelenium/blob/master/images/Inspect.gif?raw=true)](https://github.com/felipefiali/PySelenium/blob/master/images/Inspect.gif)